 Being a member of The Chopping Block’s retail team, I’m surrounded by dozens of bottles of wine a day.
 And I do mean dozens, check out our wine list and see for yourself!
 Let’s just say I’m a kid in an alcoholic candy store.
 I’ll even let you in on a secret: I’m not a huge fan of wine.
 Actually, that was the case until I stumbled upon this summer’s newest drink trend: Frozé.

 Frozé is the appropriately named frozen Rosé cocktail that was created by acclaimed pastry chef Kelly Fields as way to escape the brutal New Orleans heat.
-Rosé on it's own is a great summer pick because it's the best of both worlds: a mix of red and white grapes which gives the wine a light and refreshing flavor, and it’s 10 times more refreshing when it’s frozen!
+Rosé on it's own is a great summer pick because it's the best of both worlds: the skins of the red grapes only touch the wine for a short time so the result is a wine with a light and refreshing flavor.
+It's even 10 times more refreshing when it’s frozen!
 Luckily for us, you don’t need to be like Fields and buy a slushy machine.
 All you need is a bottle of Rose (my favorite is the Laurent Miquel Cinsault Syrah, which we sell at both of our locations), a 9 x 13 inch baking dish, some simple syrup, a freezer and a fork.
 It’s that simple!

 Here’s how to make Frozé:

 - Start off by making your simple syrup.
 Simple syrup is equal parts sugar and water brought to a boil and set aside to cool.
 You will need ¼ of a cup.

 - Mix your cooled simple syrup and bottle of Rosé then pour the mixture in a 9 x 13 inch baking dish.